 And therein lies one big risk.
 We may lose sight of the fact that cancer is complex.
 Over-identification with another can be unhelpful.

 Take breast cancer – there is no single type.
-Mine is different to Rachel’s.
 And if you have breast cancer, then yours may be different to mine – in its hormone profile, grade, stage, size, location.
-As much as our overall and other specific areas of health may differ.
+Just as much as our overall and other specific areas of health may differ.
 Therefore what may happen to me, may not happen to you and vice versa.

 You may have the social or relational support I lack or vice versa.
 We both may be struggling financially because of the illness, or not.